 Market risks include the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market prices.
 The market risks that affect the Group are interest rate risk, currency risk and other price risk, such as purchasing and commodity prices.

 Interest rate risk

 The group operates largely in Sweden.
-The Group also includes subsidiaries in the Euro area and Bulgaria, India, China, Mexico, Hungary, Poland, Serbia and Thailand.
+The Group also includes subsidiaries in the Euro area and Bulgaria, India, China, Mexico, Hungary, Poland, Serbia, Canada and USA.
 Most of AQ's foreign currency purchases in EUR, CNY (China), BGN (Bulgaria) and USD.
 Currency fluctuations may affect the pricing of the Company's products.
 Furthermore, changes in foreign exchange income statement and balance sheet, as these under applicable accounting rules are valued at market value in the consolidated accounts.
 The translation of foreign subsidiaries to SEK results in a balance effect.
-Two currencies account for the bulk of translation exposure in 2015, the CNY who at one per cent change gives an effect on earnings before tax of EUR 0.6 million and providing a corresponding effect on earnings of SEK 0.9 million.
+Two currencies are responsible for most of the conversion exposure in 2017, PLN - where a one percent change gives an effect before tax of SEK 0.5 million, and EUR which has a corresponding effect on the result by SEK 0.7 million.
 Changes in currency exchange rates against the Swedish krona could affect profitability, which in turn affect the Company's financial position and results.